Worried about whether it’s okay to let your little one keep snoozing in the car seat after a drive—or even overnight?

 Personal Experience with Baby Sleeping in a Car Seat

-As a parent, I found myself grappling with the question of whether my baby could sleep in the car seat overnight.
-On one particular road trip, my baby dozed off peacefully, & I hesitated before relocating him.
 In that moment, I vividly recalled the safety guidelines urging against this practice.
 Despite the urge to let him rest awhile longer, I decided to pause the journey & take him out of the car seat, transferring him to his crib as soon as we reached our destination.
-That experience reaffirmed the critical importance of adhering to safety recommendations, & I consistently think back on it whenever I’m confronted with similar situations.

-What To Do If You Have to Travel Long Distances with Your Baby?
+What To Do If You Have to Travel Long Distances with Your Baby

 Travel Tips | Benefits |